Can I hire a dog friendly campervan?

 Think about other people too.
 If your dog is protective of you and barks at every passerby then perhaps ask the campsite if they can tuck you away in a corner pitch that's away from the toilet block, that way there will be fewer people walking by for your dog to protect you from.
 Winston isn't a barker but he's a big dog who stands tall and alert and I whilst I know he's a gentle giant I have to respect the fact that both children and adults can find him intimidating so in summer months I consciously avoid family sites and stay much more off the beaten track, often on unadvertised sites that I know through my campervan network.

-I'm sure that there are questions that I've not answered, and if anything springs to mind don't hesitate to give us a tinkle on the number above or ask a question in the comments below.
+We pride ourselves on our dog friendly campervan hire but I'm sure that there are questions that I've not answered, and if anything springs to mind don't hesitate to give us a tinkle on the number above or ask a question in the comments below.

 Pawsome travels to you all!